spatie/nova-translatable/README.md

 ### Customizing the locales per translatable

-If you have Nova resource where you want other locales than the globally defined ones, you can call `locales` on the `Translatable`.
+If you have a Nova resource where you want different locales than the ones configured globally, you can call the `locales` method on `Translatable`.

 ```php
 Translatable::make([